 Are TPR products waterproof?

 It is mainly used in products used for outdoor activity (mainly for waterproof soles in footwear).
-Soles made of thermoplastic rubber have a good grip on runny and slippery roads.
+Soles of thermoplastic rubber have a good grip on runny and slippery roads.
 The soles would be lighter in weight but would have a rougher texture.

 Which is better, TPR or PVC?